 Step 4 - Get Independent Reviews

 How Clinic Inspections Work

 Step 5 - Decide On A Provider

-Step 6 - Deposits & Paying For Treatment
+Step 6 - Paying For Rehab

 Because the total booking value is high, even a small percentage deposit could work out anywhere from £2,000 - £4,000 for the higher end providers.